Cadmium poisoning: Occupational exposure

 In the 1950s and 1960s industrial exposure to cadmium was high, but as the toxic effects of cadmium became apparent, industrial limits on cadmium exposure have been reduced in most industrialized nations and many policy makers agree on the need to reduce exposure further.
 While working with cadmium it is important to do so under a fume hood to protect against dangerous fumes.
 Brazing fillers which contain cadmium should be handled with care.
 Serious toxicity problems have resulted from long-term exposure to cadmium plating baths.

 Workers can be exposed to cadmium in air from the smelting and refining of metals, or from the air in plants that make cadmium products such as batteries, coatings, or plastics.
 Workers can also be exposed when soldering or welding metal that contains cadmium.
 Approximately 512,000 workers in the United States are in environments each year where cadmium exposure may occur.
 Regulations that set permissible levels of exposure, however, are enforced to protect workers and to make sure that levels of cadmium in the air are considerably below levels thought to result in harmful effects.

 Artists who work with cadmium pigments, which are commonly used in strong oranges, reds, and yellows, can easily accidentally ingest dangerous amounts, particularly if they use the pigments in dry form, as with chalk pastels, or in mixing their own paints.

 Consumer products

 Cadmium is used in nickel-cadmium batteries; these are some of the most popular and most common cadmium-based products.

+In May 2006, a sale of the seats from Arsenal F.C.'s old stadium, Highbury in London, England was cancelled when the seats were discovered to contain trace amounts of cadmium.

 In February 2010, cadmium was found in an entire line of Wal-Mart exclusive Miley Cyrus jewelry.
 The charms were tested at the behest of the Associated Press and were found to contain high levels of cadmium.
 Wal-Mart did not stop selling the jewelry until May 12 because "it would be too difficult to test products already on its shelves".

-On June 4 cadmium was detected in the paint used on promotional drinking glasses for the movie Shrek Forever After, sold by McDonald's Restaurants, triggering a recall of 12 million glasses.
+On June 4, 2010, cadmium was detected in the paint used on promotional drinking glasses for the movie Shrek Forever After, sold by McDonald's Restaurants, triggering a recall of 12 million glasses.